-- Students now make their subject preferences and eventually final choices through a system called SIMS Options Online. - Students must have entered their four preferred subjects and a reserve choice by Monday 6th February 2023.
+- Students now make their subject preferences and eventually final choices through a system called SIMS Options Online. - Students must have entered their four preferred subjects and a reserve choice by Monday 29th January 2024.
 SIMS Options Online will then be locked.
-The order in which subjects are ranked influences which combinations the process will prioritise for students so ensure that your top preference is listed as 1 etc. - Options preferences will be reviewed and discussed with all students. - All subjects will be placed by the Options Online process into four Blocks A, B, C and D. Popular choices will be included in more than one Block and final options made between Friday 3rd March and Monday 13th March 2023. - Further information will have been given to you by Mrs Curley and Mr Windle.
+The order in which subjects are ranked influences which combinations the process will prioritise for students so ensure that your top preference is listed as 1 etc. - Options preferences will be reviewed and discussed with all students. - All subjects will be placed by the Options Online process into four Blocks A, B, C and D. Popular choices will be included in more than one block and students will make final options choices between Friday 1st March and Monday 11th March 2024. - All information regarding accessing Options Online has been emailed to you by Mr Windle, who demonstrated the process during the presentation on Friday 12th January 2024.

 We advise that when you make your options choices to ensure that you maintain a broad and balanced curriculum that will keep your options for further study and careers open.
 Therefore, we strongly advise that you ensure you have a language option, a Humanities option, an Arts option.
 Subjects are grouped on the next page to help you.
 You may choose more than one subject from each group, where this is the case, we will discuss your choices with you and the reasons for your decisions as part of the Options discussion process.
+You may not choose more than one new subject.